praneeth552/Jobfinder/README.md

 -   **🎯 Enhanced Role Matching**: Go beyond basic titles.
 Specify your **seniority level** (e.g., Senior, Principal) and **role type** (Individual Contributor vs. Management) for precision matching.
 -   **🔍 Smart Job Filtering**: Fine-tune your search by **excluding keywords** (e.g., "Manager" if you want pure coding roles) and defining **must-have terms**.
 -   **✨ Interactive Onboarding**: New users are greeted with a guided tour to quickly get acquainted with the platform's powerful features.
+-   **🚀 Auto-Generation for New Users**: After completing (or skipping) the onboarding tour, new users automatically receive their first batch of personalized job recommendations—no manual button clicking required!
+This eliminates confusion and gets users engaged immediately.
+-   **🎨 Global Animation Toggle**: Take full control of your browsing experience with a one-click animation toggle in the navbar.
+Disable all animations for instant page loads and better accessibility, or keep them enabled for a delightful, modern UI experience.
 -   **📜 Changelog & Version History**: Stay updated with a built-in changelog system that highlights new features and improvements with every release.

 ---